TDStrasser/KookaBlockly-Reference/docs/source/introduction.rst

    This is the **KookaBlockly** display with an example **KookaBlockly** script.

-The example shown above shows a loop that writes a welcome message on the Kookaberry display and flashes the Kookaberry's LEDs.
+The example shown above shows a loop that writes a welcome message on the **Kookaberry** display and flashes the **Kookaberry**'s LEDs.
 It then sleeps for 2 seconds and then goes back to the beginning of the loop.
-The loop will run until the Kookaberry is reset or power is removed.
+The loop will run until the **Kookaberry** is reset or power is removed.

 **KookaBlockly** was meticulously crafted by Damien George (George Robotics – MicroPython) in collaboration with Kookaberry Pty Ltd.
 It also received support from the AustSTEM Foundation, the Warren Centre, and the Vonwiller Foundation.